bazelbuild/bazel/site/docs/glossary.md

 `cc_binary`, `go_library`).
 When [BUILD files](#build-file) are evaluated and
 analyzed, the rules create new targets in the [target graph](#target-graph).
 A BUILD file can load and use rules from .bzl files.
-A BUILD file marks a directory and any sub-directories not containing a BUILD file as a ]package].
+A BUILD file marks a directory and any sub-directories not containing a BUILD file as a [package](#package).
 A BUILD file can also be named BUILD.bazel.

 #### BUILD.bazel File